 Here’s a side view, so that you can see the thickness.
 I roll the tortillas out as thinly as possible – you can see the imprint of my hand through the dough when I hold it.
 The tortillas puff up when you cook them, so the raw tortilla needs to be on the thin side.

-Troubleshooting Tip #1 - When the Dough Sticks to the Board When an unfloured piece of dough comes in contact with an unfloured surface, stickage will occur.
+When an unfloured piece of dough comes in contact with an unfloured surface, stickage will occur.
 This is probably the most frustrating aspect of rolling out dough, but it can be minimized.

 Rotating the dough after each roll is the key to preventing the dough from sticking to the board.
 As you roll out the dough, new un-floured portions of the dough are exposed.
 The rotation of the dough allows the flour on the board to cover these newly exposed areas of sticky dough.